 By CAROLINE LANGHAM

-The capacity at a wedding or civil partnership reception or celebration (including the couple and guests) must be no more than 15 and safely accommodated with social distancing in a COVID-19 Secure venue.
+The capacity at a wedding or civil partnership ceremony or reception (including the wedding couple and guests) is no more than 24 from 17th May 2021 and safely accommodated whilst following:

 1. Before you get to Cote How